Premium Specialist Teacher Programme (Level 5 Diploma)

 As the course is delivered remotely, there is, therefore, a requirement to have access to a computer.
 We do provide IT Support if required.

-Cohorts are limited to 10, enabling candidates to become an active member of a network of specialist teachers for the future.
+Cohorts are limited to small numbers, enabling candidates to become an active member of a network of specialist teachers for the future.